ruchitha183/A-Data-driven-framework-for-women-s-safety-using-Ml-algorithms/README.md

-# Women Safety Prediction System Using Machine Learning
+# A Data-Driven Framework for Women Safety Using Machine Learning

 ## Project Overview

-The Women Safety Prediction System is a machine learning-based web application developed to analyze and predict crime trends against women using historical crime data.
-The system helps identify patterns in crime records and provides predictive insights that can support data-driven decision-making for women's safety initiatives.
+A Data-Driven Framework for Women Safety Using Machine Learning is a web-based application developed to analyze and predict crime trends against women using historical crime data.
+The project leverages machine learning algorithms to identify patterns in crime records and generate predictive insights that can support data-driven decision-making.

-The application is developed using Django for the web framework, MySQL for database management, and various machine learning algorithms for data analysis and prediction.
+The system combines machine learning techniques with a Django-based web application, providing an interactive platform for data analysis, prediction, and visualization.

 ---

+## Objectives

+* Analyze historical crime data against women.
+* Identify patterns and trends in crime records.
+* Train and evaluate multiple machine learning models.
+* Predict crime trends using the best-performing model.
+* Provide an easy-to-use web interface for analysis and prediction.

+---

 ## Features

 * User Registration and Authentication
-* Crime Data Analysis
+* Crime Data Analysis and Visualization
-* State-wise Crime Prediction
+* State-wise Crime Trend Analysis
-* Year-wise Crime Trend Analysis
+* Year-wise Crime Prediction
 * Machine Learning Model Training and Evaluation
-* Automatic Best Model Selection
+* Best Model Selection Based on Performance Metrics
 * Interactive Web Interface
+* MySQL Database Integration
-* Data Visualization and Reporting
+* Prediction Results and Reporting

 ---

 ## Technologies Used

+### Programming Language

+* Python

+### Web Framework

+* Django

+### Database

+* MySQL

 ### Frontend

 * HTML
 * CSS
 * JavaScript

-### Backend

-* Python
-* Django

-### Database

-* MySQL

 ### Machine Learning Libraries